-As noted above, the Application does not propose relocation of an existing BDIC drainage ditch within the site area.
-The BDIC took issue with the Applicant's stormwater management design, arguing that "lived experience" shows that the Applicant's design will not be sufficient to manage stormwater.20 The BDIC also raised concerns about the stormwater pond design and infiltration rates, proposed sediment fencing, the proposed tree buffer in the RIPD zone, proposed fencing, and the "gravel road."
-With regard to culvert size, the BDIC argued that proposed 36-inch culverts should be enlarged to 48 inches, and that "the BDIC reserves the right to require field fit modification to ensure all culverts are placed at correct depth to prevent flow restriction."21
+While not couched in terms of a farm impact, the BDIC took issue with the Applicant's stormwater management design, arguing that "lived experience" shows that the Applicant's design will not be sufficient to manage stormwater.
+The BDIC also raised concerns about the stormwater pond design and infiltration rates, proposed sediment fencing, the proposed tree buffer in the RIPD zone, proposed fencing, and the "gravel road."
+With regard to culvert size, the BDIC argued that proposed 36-inch culverts should be enlarged to 48 inches, and that "the BDIC reserves the right to require field fit modification to ensure all culverts are placed at correct depth to prevent flow restriction."